commercetools/connect-payment-integration-adyen/processor/README.md

 Any other type of event will be silently ignored.
 For more information see the [Adyen webhook-types](https://docs.adyen.com/development-resources/webhooks/webhook-types/) documentation.

+### Configuring the notifications in Adyen

+To configure notifications in Adyen, follow this [guide](https://docs.adyen.com/development-resources/webhooks/#set-up-webhooks-in-your-customer-area).

+In the webhook server's url, the following value must be set:
+`{processorUrl}/notifications`

+`processorUrl` is the url of the connector once it has been installed.
+It can be retrieved from the Merchant Center, inside the installation details of the processor.
+The url looks like `https://service-[id].[region].commercetools.app`.

 ## APIs

 The processor exposes following endpoints to execute various operations with Adyen platform: